Sportforum Hohenschönhausen: Dynamo-Stadion (1954–1989)

 The stadium was gradually expanded during the 1960s.
-The capacity was 10,000 spectators at the start of the 1965-66 season.
+The capacity was 10,000 spectators at the start of the 1965–66 season.
 The northern end towards the ice hockey arena, which was still open, was closed with a relatively flat earth embankment, except for the entrance, in the autumn of 1965.
 The capacity of the stadium thus increased to 12,000 spectators.
+At the same time, the large car park next to the Dynamo-Sporthalle was created and snack bars were established.
 The capacity was then further expanded to 14,000 spectators in 1968.
-The stadium had a total capacty of 14,000 spectators at the start of the 1969-70 sesaon, of which 5,000 were seated and 9,000 standing.
-The clubhouse of BFC Dynamo, the "BFC-Casino", was then opened in Dynamo-Sportforum in August 1969.
+The stadium had a total capacity of 14,000 spectators at the start of the 1969–70 season, of which 5,000 were seated and 9,000 standing.
+The clubhouse of BFC Dynamo, the "BFC-Casino", was then opened in the Dynamo-Sportforum in August 1969.

 The team drew average attendances between 3,000 and 6,000 spectators in the DDR-Oberliga at the Dynamo-Stadion im Sportforum in the 1960s.
-The highlights were matches against local rivals ASK Vorvärts Berlin, as well as matches against the various top teams during the period, such as SC Empor Rostock, SC Motor Jena and SC Leipzig.
+The highlights were matches against local rivals ASK Vorvärts Berlin, and matches against the various top teams during the period, such as SC Empor Rostock, SC Motor Jena and SC Leipzig.
 In the late 1960s, the matches against local rival 1.
 FC Union Berlin drew the largest crowds.
 SC Dynamo Berlin drew 10,000 spectators to its match against SC Empor Rostock in on 25 March 1962, 9,000 spectators to its match against SC Motor Jena on 9 August 1964 and 10,000 spectators to its match against SC Leipzig on 18 September 1965.
 BFC Dynamo then drew 12,000 spectators to its match against FC Vorwärts Berlin on 26 February 1966 and a whole 13,500 spectators to its match against 1.
 FC Union Berlin on 3 May 1969.